Jean Knox: Later life

 For six weeks in 1948, Knox was managing director of Peter Jones, Sloane Square, Chelsea, London.
 She gave no reason for her resignation in April 1948, but the department store described her appointment as a 'trial run'.

 Knox died on 13 December 1993, aged 85.

 Personal life

-In 1935 she married S/Ldr.
-George Ronald Meldrum Knox son of Lt.-Col. James Meldrum Knox, with whom she had one daughter.
+In 1935 she married Squadron Leader George Ronald Meldrum Knox, the son of Lieutenant Colonel James Meldrum Knox, with whom she had one daughter.
 They were divorced before 1945.
 In 1945, she married Stuart Albert Samuel Montagu, 3rd Baron Swaythling, in Southampton.

-Honours

-In the 1943 New Year Honours, Knox was appointed Commander of the Order of the British Empire (CBE).
-She received the insignia of the Order at an investiture ceremony at Buckingham Palace from King George VI.